Here it is folks! You’ve asked for it and we’ve spent some time compiling the Restaurants to Avoid at Walt Disney World – Quick Service Edition!

 I used to absolutely love this Quick Service restaurant, as they gave AP/Cast Discounts…and the food was always tolerable and efficient.
 However – There’s a better QSR just up the path, with Satu’li Canteen @ Pandora – The World of Avatar.

 You’ll be happy that you took a chance, as Satu’li has a few things going for it.
 To start with, the location is bigger, better themed and the food is so good that you may actually have thought that you’re at a Table Service!
-Let’s put it into perspective…I actually went to the Animal Kingdom during a rain storm JUST to eat there during my trip in mid-July ’17!
+Let’s put it into perspective…I actually went to the Animal Kingdom during a rain storm JUST to eat there during a trip!

 It’s not a horrible option at all…in fact, the French Dip Burger is a sandwich that I fell in love with!
 If you’re in a bind and just need something to satisfy all the taste-buds in your party, then it’s easy and accessible.
 IF you wanted to take an adventure to Sunshine Seasons or into the World Showcase, you may have a better culinary experience and not feel like you’re settling for “theme park food”.